Located in: Romania

 The application period is normally between 4 May and 30 July.

 At Medlink Students, we specialise in guaranteeing medical school admission in Romania for international students such as yourself.
-We provide services that are tailored to ease your entry into university, such as document processing, full ongoing support during your entire education period, and helping you find work as a doctor in the UK.
+We provide services tailored to ease your entry into university, such as document processing, full ongoing support during your entire education period, and helping you find work as a doctor in the UK.

 The university offers dormitory accommodation but gives preference to students with Romanian citizenship.
 That’s why most international students prefer to rent an apartment near the university.